calebm21/CISC-179-Project-Escape-Room/README.md

 To escape, the "door" requires 3 passwords.
 If even one password is wrong, the "locks" reset and the user must choose an option again.

+The program essentially runs on a while loop that lasts until the "door" is unlocked.

 Implemented course concepts: input/interaction, if/else statements, while loops, nested loops, functions